tuipik/passport_search/README.md

 - Install requirements `pip install -r requirements.txt`

-- Migrate db `make migrate`  This command also creates superuser with login `admin` and pass `adminpass`
+- Migrate db with command `make migrate`  This command also creates superuser with login `admin` and pass `adminpass`

-- Fill up database with data `make db`  This may take about 1 hour cause data has more than 2 mln rows
+- Fill up database with data with command `make db`  This may take about 1 hour cause data has more than 2 mln rows

-- Start local server by `make run` command in Terminal
+- Start local server with command `make run` command in Terminal

 ---
 **Endpoints:**